antoniolabianm/sqlab/README.md

 ## Usage ##

-Instructors can create assignments or tests directly within Moodle using SQLab.
-Each assignment can specify the SQL commands or scripts that students need to execute or correct.
-The plugin evaluates submissions automatically against the correct answers specified by the instructor.
+Teachers can create assignments or quizzes directly within Moodle using the [SQLQuestion question type](https://github.com/NikolayP12/sqlquestion).
+SQLab reads these SQLQuestion elements to determine the questions and exercises for each activity.
+Within SQLQuestion, teachers can configure all the necessary parameters for assessment and exercise creation.
+This integration ensures that SQLab activities are fully customized to meet the specific learning objectives and assessment criteria set by the teacher.

 ## License ##